HallaSurvivor/Blog/_posts/2022-07-11-quasicategories.md

 As a (quick?) exercise, you should try to write down a definition of
 $\Lambda^n_i$ as a simplicial set.

-Remember that, by the yoneda lemma, it suffices to say what the
+Remember that, by the yoneda lemma, it (more or less) suffices to say what the
 $k$-cells are for each $k$[^4].
 </div>